 Reception and Placement

 Through a partnership with the Department of State, the IRC in San Diego resettles over 1,000 refugees each year.
-Our Resettlement team is comprised of nearly 30 dedicated, culturally and linguistically diverse staff members who meet refugees at the airport and provide initial housing, furnishings, food, and clothing.
+Our Resettlement team includes culturally and linguistically diverse staff members who meet refugees at the airport and provide initial housing, furnishings, food, and clothing.
+They enroll clients in programs as appropriate, help ensure documentation and identification materials are in place, and ensure that refugees get all necessary health screenings and immunizations.
 During their first months in the country, we continue to support the entire family as adults learn English and seek employment, children enroll in school and begin to learn, and the entire family takes steps towards lasting self-sufficiency and integration.